CPernet/brain_colours/README.md

 - Initial colour maps are taken from [MRICro](https://www.nitrc.org/projects/mricron)
 - .lut fules are read using Matthew Brett's pr_getcmap.m function (slover in [SPM](https://www.fil.ion.ucl.ac.uk/spm/))
 - The luminance is fixed using [equalisecolourmap.m](https://www.peterkovesi.com/matlabfns/index.html#colour) and related files provided by Peter Kovesi (Peter Kovesi.
 Good Colour Maps: How to Design Them. arXiv:1509.03700).
 Note this also depends on [deltaE2000.m](http://www2.ece.rochester.edu/~gsharma/ciede2000/).
-- The vizualization is done using are RGB to LAB space converion using the colorspace.m and colormapline.m function from [Matteo Niccoli](https://mycarta.wordpress.com/2012/05/12/the-rainbow-is-dead-long-live-the-rainbow-part-1/)
+- The vizualization is done using are RGB to LAB space converion using the colorspace.m and colormapline.m functions from [Matteo Niccoli](https://mycarta.wordpress.com/2012/05/12/the-rainbow-is-dead-long-live-the-rainbow-part-1/)